hpehl/hpehl.github.com/source/_posts/2013-03-05-independent-jboss-admin-console.markdown

 Due to the limitations regarding authentication and CORS, the solution described here will only work in Firefox and Safari.
 If you want to use Chrome make sure to use the `--allow-cross-origin-auth-prompt` command line option.

+## Client Library
+I stumbled upon an interesting project on GitHub: <https://github.com/pazguille/CORS>.
+Seems to have support for IE8+, offers an easy to use API and hides the awkward implementation details.
+I will evaluate this and try to make a GWT port.